 This course is designed to give students a broad intensive introduction in which students encounter figurative ceramics, pottery and sculpture by a variety of means, but concentrating on hand construction and ceramic sculpture outcomes.
-This course provides an introduction to the technologies of earthenware clay, glazes, and electric kiln firing and the fundamentals of good studio practices and safety.
+This course introduces the technologies of earthenware clay, glazes, and electric kiln firing and the fundamentals of good studio practices and safety.

-CERM-2003 Intro to Ceramics for Design 3 Studio Credits
+CERM-2003 Intro to Ceramics for Design